What’s the difference between being allergic to a food and being sensitive or intolerant to it?

 Farzan explains that a food allergy is an immune-mediated reaction to the food.
 The most common is an Immunoglobulin E (IgE)-mediated reaction.
 IgEs are allergic antibodies.
 They cause an immediate reaction when chemicals, like histamine from mast cells, are released.

 Food allergies can be fatal, unlike a food intolerance or sensitivity.
 In extreme cases, ingesting or even touching a small amount of the allergen can cause a severe reaction.

 - skin reactions, like hives, swelling, and itching

-- anaphylaxis, including difficulty breathing, wheezing, dizziness, and, ultimately, death
+- anaphylaxis, including difficulty breathing, wheezing, dizziness, and death

 - digestive symptoms

-Because the potential effects of an allergic reaction are so severe, great strides are made to accommodate people with food allergies.
-School lunchrooms, for instance, may be peanut-free to cater to children with peanut allergies.
-Likewise, product labels are required to alert consumers when a food is made in the same facility that processes common allergens.
+The potential effects of an allergic reaction are severe.
+But efforts are made to accommodate people with food allergies.
+School lunchrooms may be peanut-free to cater to children with peanut allergies.
+Also, it’s required that product labels state if a food is made in the same facility that processes the most common allergens.